Retin-A Side Effects

 Generic Name: tretinoin topical

-Note: This document contains side effect information about tretinoin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Retin-A.
+Note: This page contains side effects data for the generic drug tretinoin topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Retin-A.

 For the Consumer